Bulging Disc Treatment

 During the Procedure

-• A local anesthetic is applied to numb the area, ensuring you remain comfortable throughout the entire procedure.
+• A local anesthetic is applied before any instrumentation to help ensure comfort throughout the procedure.

 After Your Treatment

-• Mild soreness at the injection site during the first 24 to 48 hours is normal and resolves quickly in most patients.
+• Mild soreness at the injection site or a temporary increase in your familiar spinal symptoms within the first 24 to 48 hours is a normal post-procedure response and typically resolves as the medication begins to take effect.

-• Apply ice to the treatment site for 15 to 20 minutes every two to three hours to manage any localized swelling or post-procedure discomfort.
+• Apply a cold pack to the treated area for 15 to 20 minutes every two to three hours to help manage any local discomfort or swelling.

 Patient applying ice pack after pain treatment as part of immediate recovery protocol